Dr. Carol Rank

 What inspires my research is my commitment to education and action for nonviolent social change at all levels, from the local to the global.
 What I hope to achieve by my research and teaching is to inspire my students and a broader public about their potential to help bring about peaceful change in their communities, societies and the global community.

-Dr Carol Rank is a Senior Lecturer in Peace and Conflict Studies (PACS) at the Centre for Trust, Peace and Social Relations at Coventry University.
+Dr Carol Rank is an Honorary Research Fellow at the Centre for Trust, Peace and Social Relations at Coventry University.
 She has been teaching Peace Studies since the 1980s including in the U.S. (University of California, Berkeley and Colgate University in New York) and Europe (University of Oslo, Norway) and has been a visiting lecturer in Peace Studies in China (Nanjing University) and East Africa (Makerere University, Uganda, and Nairobi University, Kenya).
 She has been teaching PACS at Coventry University since 2000.
 Her areas of research include conflict transformation, nonviolence, peace education, and the role of the arts in peacebuilding.
 She also has extensive experience in peace education at the community level in the UK and has worked as a trainer in conflict resolution and mediation.

 - Darweish, M., and Rank, C. (eds.)
 (2012) Peacebuilding and Reconciliation: Contemporary Challenges and Themes.
 London: Pluto Press